10up/classifai/README.md

 The service that powers ClassifAI's NLU Language Processing, IBM Watson's Natural Language Understanding ("NLU"), has a ["lite" pricing tier](https://www.ibm.com/cloud/watson-natural-language-understanding/pricing) that offers 30,000 free NLU items per month.

-The service that powers ClassifAI's ChatGPT Language Processing and DALL·E Image Processing, OpenAI, has a limited free trial and then requires a [pay per usage](https://openai.com/pricing) plan.
+The service that powers ClassifAI's ChatGPT and Embeddings Language Processing and DALL·E Image Processing, OpenAI, has a limited free trial and then requires a [pay per usage](https://openai.com/pricing) plan.

 The service that powers ClassifAI's Computer Vision Image Processing, Microsoft Azure, has a ["free" pricing tier](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/computer-vision/) that offers 20 transactions per minute and 5,000 transactions per month.